-Now that the schools have gone back there is an air of serenity that’s settled across North Wales, making it the perfect time for visiting the attractions, taking in a show or enjoying a walk along a sandy beach or in the countryside.
+Once autumn arrives, there is an air of serenity that’s settled across North Wales, making it the perfect time for visiting the attractions, taking in a show or enjoying a walk along a sandy beach or in the countryside.

-Here are out top five things to do this Autumn:
+Here are out top five things to do this autumn:

 4 ways to Storm the Orme